 Completeness | The description fails to answer both 'what does this do' and 'when should Claude use it'.
 It reads as an internal instruction rather than a skill description, with no 'Use when...' clause or equivalent. | 1 / 3 |

 Trigger Term Quality | There are no natural user-facing keywords or trigger terms.
-Terms like 'generatedBy', 'actor.json', and 'meta section' are internal/technical jargon that users would never naturally say when seeking help. | 1 / 3 |
+Terms like 'generatedBy', 'actor.json', and 'meta section' are internal/technical jargon that users would not naturally say when seeking help with a task. | 1 / 3 |

-Distinctiveness Conflict Risk | The description is not a proper skill description at all — it's a procedural instruction.
+Distinctiveness Conflict Risk | The description is not a proper skill description at all—it's a procedural instruction.
 It provides no clear niche or distinct triggers that would help differentiate it from other skills. | 1 / 3 |

 Total | 4 / 12 Passed |